beebmx/kirby-pay/docs/guide/development.md

 ];
 ```

-This logs will be shown in the development option when the configuration is enable.
+This logs will be shown in the development section when the configuration is enable.

 ::: tip
 Check the [webhook](webhooks) configuration to enable this option.